dddrrreee/cs140e-22win/labs/5-replay/README.md

      If it helps, the bootloader in `5-replay/staff-binaries/kernel.img` *should* handle timeouts.

+  3. extension: make a copy of `run-pi-timeout.c` and modify it to do byte corruption similar to how it does timeout.
+Note that corrupting the bytes for the code address and size may not lead to an error you can catch --- skip those bytes (4 through 8 iirc) and just do the others.

+  4. extension: fix the bootprotocol so that it is not broken!

+  5. extension: emit a log of the bytes sent back and forth and see that replaying one side works.
+Note that the pi-side can be a bit non-deterministic in that it can send more `GET_PROG_INFO` than you expect so you may have to handle this.

 That's all the writeup!

 ***The rest of the prose is old : you can ignore it for tonight***